Dear Bankruptcy Adviser,

-Your question is difficult to specifically answer only because each state has different and distinct bankruptcy laws.
-However, there are a few major things that you should know prior to filing bankruptcy.
-The person assigned to your case, called a trustee, will have particular interest in the following issues -- of course, there are others, but these are some of the big issues to cover.
+Your question is tough to specifically answer only because every state has different and distinct bankruptcy laws.
+However, there are some major things that you should know before filing bankruptcy.
+The person assigned to your case, called a trustee, will have particular interest in the following issues — of course, there are others, but these are some of the big issues to cover.

 Transfer of assets

 Do not transfer items out of your name with the hopes of protecting them.
 You risk the property more when you take it out of your name.
-For example, in most cases, I can easily protect a vehicle that is paid in full when the vehicle is still registered in my client's name.
-However, if my client transferred the vehicle to a friend, family member or even complete stranger prior to filing bankruptcy, I might not be able to protect that vehicle anymore.
+For example, in most cases, I can easily protect a car that is paid in full when the vehicle is still registered in my client’s name.
+However, if my client transferred the vehicle to a friend, family member or even complete stranger before filing bankruptcy, I might not be able to protect that car anymore.

 The court and state legislatures do not want people with a bunch of assets taking those assets out of their name simply to get rid of the bad debt and keep the valuable asset.
 That is not reasonable.
-If you live in a state that does not allow you to protect many items, you must legally, reasonably and responsibly plan for a bankruptcy filing.
+If you live in a state that does not allow you to protect many items, you must legally, reasonably and responsibly prepare for a bankruptcy filing.
 There are legal ways to protect assets, but transferring them out of your name on the eve of filing bankruptcy is not one of them.

-The creditor will look at your account after you file.
-Large cash advances could be viewed as fraudulent activity and could mean you would have to pay back some or all of that debt after your case has been filed.
-Usually you don't pay back the full balance, just some, or all, of the cash advance you took prior to filing.
+The creditor will examine your account after you file.
+Large cash advances could be regarded as fraudulent activity and could mean you would have to pay back some or all of that debt after your case has been filed.
+Usually you don’t pay back the entire balance, just some, or all, of the cash advance you took before filing.

 Payments to family

 Mom and your favorite uncle Charlie are considered creditors.
 However, just because you feel it is important to pay them does not mean the court considers their debt to be any different from that of any other creditor.

 Pending or current lawsuits